loganallen/JetsonBenefits/README.md

 For **example** run `npm start` to start the dev server instead of remembering the full command.

 ## Rare Errors and how to fix them
+* "OSError" something about package.json being missing
+	1. Make sure to run `npm run build` before `npm start`
-* "Invalid configuration object" referring to webpack: solution
+* "Invalid configuration object" referring to webpack
 	1. ``` npm uninstall webpack ```
 	2. ``` npm install webpack@2.1.0-beta.22 --save-dev ```
 * "filesystem.statSync is not a function"